PyLops/curvelops/README.md

 # curvelops

 Python wrapper for [CurveLab](https://github.com/slimgroup/PyCurvelab)'s 2D and 3D curvelet transforms.
-It uses the [PyLops](https://pylops.readthedocs.io/) design framework for the forward and inverse curvelet transforms as matrix-free linear operations.
-If you are still confused, check some examples below or the [PyLops website](https://pylops.readthedocs.io/)!
+It uses the [PyLops](https://pylops.readthedocs.io/) design framework to provide the forward and inverse curvelet transforms as matrix-free linear operations.
+If you are still confused, check out [some examples](https://github.com/cako/curvelops/tree/main/examples) below or the [PyLops website](https://pylops.readthedocs.io/)!

 ## Installation